03 Feb Buying British Gear

-So why don’t more of us buy British?
-Okay, we buy Marshall, Vox, Orange and Blackstar amps, which are undoubtably ‘British’, but most of these are made in the Far East, although they will be designed here.
+So why don’t more of us buy British guitar and gear?
+Okay, we buy mainstream Marshall, Vox, Orange and Blackstar amps, which are ‘British’ brands, but most of these are made in the Far East, although they will be designed here.
 Same with Faith, Tanglewood, Manson, Fret-King and Shergold guitars.
-British companies but offshore manufacturing in the main.
+British companies with some or all offshore manufacturing in the main.
+But does that matter?

 Ask any guitarist and they want US made guitars, which have the ‘mojo’ and for some anything not made there is, by default, rubbish, especially if it was made in the Far East.

-What about UK (Gordon Smith), German (Duesenberg), French (Vigier) and Swiss (Relish) guitars?
+What about UK (Gordon Smith), German (Duesenberg) and French (Vigier) guitars?
 Some quality stuff there, albeit in the UK case generally low volume custom stuff.

 JJ Guitars Jewel Custom